Part 8: Compute Coverage Over Regions

 You can focus the coverage grid in a confined location using Area Target () objects.
 For this part of the analysis, you will focus on the continental United States and mainland Canada.
 You will ignore islands and territories.

-4. Clear US States on the Select Countries And US States window.
+2. Clear the US States check box in the List Selections frame when the Select Countries And US States dialog box opens.

 Defining a new Coverage Definition

-You want to determine coverage time inside the boundaries of the Area Targets ().
+You want to determine coverage time inside the boundaries of the Area Target () objects.
 You will use Repeat_Sens () as the asset.
 No constraints are necessary.

 Inserting a Coverage Definition